 Converging evidence comes from an eye-tracking during reading experiment by Traxler and Pickering (1996), who manipulated the semantic fit between the filler and the potential verb host, as in (2).
 In this experiment, the eye gaze duration at the optionally transitive verb wrote increased when the filler was an implausible object of the verb (wrote the city), compared to when the filler was a plausible object of the verb (wrote the book).
-This so-called plausibility mismatch effect suggests that the parser immediately postulated a gap at the verb and analyzed the filler as its object (for related findings in native speakers, see Boland, Tanenhaus, Garnsey & Carlson, 1995; Chow, 2013; Garnsey, Tanenhaus, & Chapman, 1989; Phillips, 2006; Pickering

-& Traxler, 2003; Wagers & Phillips, 2009).
+This so-called plausibility mismatch effect suggests that the parser immediately postulated a gap at the verb and analyzed the filler as its object (for related findings in native speakers, see Boland, Tanenhaus, Garnsey & Carlson, 1995; Chow, 2013; Garnsey, Tanenhaus, & Chapman, 1989; Phillips, 2006; Pickering & Traxler, 2003; Wagers & Phillips, 2009).
 There is ample time course evidence for active gap filling from a variety of dependent measures and across languages with different grammatical properties, suggesting that incrementality in filler-gap dependency processing is a very robust phenomenon (for a review, see Phillips & Wagers, 2007).

 Recent works have started to explore whether children also actively complete filler-gap dependencies.
-For example, a cross-modal picture priming study by Love (2007) explored the timing of filler reactivation in 4 to 6-year-olds, using sentences like The zebra that the hippo had kissed \\\\\\ on the nose ran away.
+For example, a cross-modal picture priming study by Love (2007) explored the timing of filler reactivation in 4 to 6-year-olds, using sentences like The zebra that the hippo had kissed on the nose ran away.
 Here, it was observed that children made an edible vs. not edible decision more quickly when a picture of the filler noun (e.g., zebra) was presented at the onset of the verb, relative to trials that presented a picture of an animal that has not been mentioned in the sentence (e.g. camel).
 Moreover, this facilitation effect disappeared when the picture probe was presented at the onset of the subject NP.
 The restrictive distribution of the facilitation effect suggests that the filler was reactivated only at the first syntactic position in which the filler can be assigned a thematic interpretation (for related findings, see also Roberts, Marinis, Felser, & Clahsen, 2007).

-Omaki, Davidson White, Goro, Lidz and Phillips (in press) used a Question-after-Story task (de Villiers, Roeper, & Vanikka, 1990) and used the offline comprehension preferences in English and Japanese wh-questions like (3) to argue for the presence of active gap filling.
+Omaki, Davidson White, Goro, Lidz and Phillips (2014) used a Question-after-Story task (de Villiers, Roeper, & Vanikka, 1990), and argued for the presence of active gap filling based on the offline comprehension preferences in English and Japanese wh-questions like (3).4 b.
+Doko-de Yukiko-chan-wa choucho-o tsukamaeru-to itteta-no? where-at Yukiko-Dim-Top pro butterfly-Acc catch- Comp was telling-Q "Where was Yukiko telling someone that she will catch butterflies?"